ericMossotti/TruckerWeather/README.md

 # TruckerWeather

-### Reproducing a renv Quarto project environment on another machine
+## Reproducing a Quarto project environment on another machine

 First, have R and Python installed globally on your system.